--- for control of behaviour of complex organisms reacting to their environment, including other organisms.
+- -- in processes of reproduction, growth and development - -- for control of behaviour of complex organisms reacting to their environment, including other organisms.
+(Regarding mechanisms for storing information required for reproduction Schrödinger (1944) had some profound observations.)

-In simple organisms, control mainly uses presence or absence of sensed matter to turn things on or off or sensed scalar values to specify and modify other values (e.g. homeostasis and chemotaxis).
+In simple organisms, control mainly uses presence or absence of sensed matter to turn things on or off or sensed scalar values to specify and modify other values (e.g. chemotaxis).

-As organisms and their internal structures become more complex, the need for structural rather than metrical specifications increases.
+But as organisms and their internal structures become more complex, the need for structural rather than metrical specifications increases.